• Mental Health

 A person doesn’t need to be a licensed therapist to provide neurofeedback, and not all professionals who offer NFB are properly trained or credentialed.3,11,12 Training and certification programs exist, but aren’t mandatory to be able to provide NFB.
 Because most neurofeedback is computerized, it requires less involvement from a clinician.

-At this time, medical professionals, counselors, school personnel, and others in health or mental health can offer this service.
+Medical professionals, counselors, school personnel, and others in health or mental health can offer this service.
 Still, many who decide to provide NFB do seek out training and some even get credentialed by the BCIA (Biofeedback Certification International Alliance).
 This is considered the “gold standard” for neurofeedback, as it requires extensive training, mentoring, supervised practice hours, and passing a credentialing exam.11

 “Levels” of certification exist for people with different educational and professional backgrounds and those who pursue more rigorous training from the organization.